suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 # Secure Object {#sec-obj}

-This document defines an encryption mechanism, called Secure Object(SecObj), that provides effective E2EE protection with a minimal encryption bandwidth overhead.
+This document defines an protection mechanism, called Secure Object(SecObj), that provides effective E2EE protection with a minimal encryption bandwidth overhead.